 Plus, depending on the age and condition of your home as you make this decision, you may need to make many of these repairs up front.
 Consider everything you will need to do to get your home renter-ready.
 This may include a fresh layer of paint, new flooring, cabinet retouches, and more.

 What are your future housing plans?

-Whether you’re making a life-changing decision to move to a new state and start a new lifestyle or you’re simply moving down the street, your plans for your next home could affect whether renting is a smart option.
+Whether you’re making a life-changing decision to move to a new state and start a new life or you’re simply moving down the street, your plans for your next home could affect whether renting is a smart option.

-For example, if you decided to try out living in a condo after living in a single-family home you’re entire life, you might want to hold onto your home just in case this big step doesn’t quite work out like you’d hoped.
+For example, if you decided to try out living in a condo after living in a single-family home you’re entire life, you might want to hold onto your home just in case this big step doesn’t quite work out as you’d hoped.
 On the other hand, letting go of the past might be just what you need to move forward to this next stage of your life.

 Can you tolerate being a landlord?

 It’s three in the morning and you finally just got to sleep.
 Then, your phone vibrates on the bedside table next to you.
 The toilet in your home sprung a leak and your renter needs you to send someone out to fix it ASAP.

 In some cases, being a landlord isn’t too difficult.
 You have dream renters who pay their rent on time, don’t damage your home outside of regular wear-and-tear, and don’t call unless it’s absolutely necessary.
 In other cases, things can go wrong a lot, and you’ll want to rip your hair out.
 Don’t believe us?
 Just take these three examples of renter problems and see for yourself.